 According to a study published in Neurolmage, researchers believe that artists have brains that are structurally different from non-artists.
 It appears that there's now justifiable support for the idiom "she's just wired differently, idk. " The study, titled "Drawing On The Right Side Of The Brain: A Voxel-Based Morphometry Analysis Of Observational Drawing," included 44 graduate and post-grad art students and non-art students who were asked to complete various drawing tasks.
+The completed tasks were measured and scored, and that data was compared to "regional grey and white matter volume in the cortical and subcortical structures" of the brain using a scanning method called voxel-based morphometry.
+An increase in grey matter density on the left anterior cerebellum and the right medial frontal gyrus were observed in relation to drawing skills.
+Image via.
 The Secret of Creativity with Deepak Chopra.
 Description: Deepak Chopra explores the dynamics of a creative life and the relationship between age and creativity (we don’t have to lose our imagination as we grow older!).

 * How do you keep your creative spirit alive even as you progress further into adulthood?
 THE RABBIT HOLE features visually-stunning explorations of BIG questions: What is death?
 Who is God?
 The Third Self: Mary Oliver on Time, Concentration, the Artist’s Task, and the Central Commitment of the Creative Life.
 “In the wholeheartedness of concentration,” the poet Jane Hirshfield wrote in her beautiful inquiry into the effortless effort of creativity, “world and self begin to cohere.

 With that state comes an enlarging: of what may be known, what may be felt, what may be done.”
 But concentration is indeed a difficult art, art’s art, and its difficulty lies in the constant conciliation of the dissonance between self and world — a difficulty hardly singular to the particular conditions of our time.
 You think that it’s a picture of a squirrel!
 But zoom a bit closer.
 What the devil?!?
 Paul Smith died in 2007 at the age of 85 and chances are, you've never heard of him.